pondix/docker-mysql-proxysql/README.md

 ProxySQL / Orchestrator / MySQL Docker Testing
 ==============================================

-* THIS IS THE GTID_TUTORIAL BRANCH
+* THIS IS THE GTID-TUTORIAL BRANCH

 This repository contains a docker-compose.yml used to launch a small cluster consisting of 3x MySQL 5.7 containers (1x Master and 2x Slaves), 3x Orchestrator nodes connected via RAFT and